E0han/E0han.github.io/_posts/2019-10-28-Software-modelling-and-design.markdown

 	- paid by a gift card
 	- charitable donation sale

-This customisation should have ::low impact:: on the existing software components A “rule engine” subsystem, whise specific implementation is not yet known.
+This customisation should have low impact on the existing software components A “rule engine” subsystem, whise specific implementation is not yet known.
 It may be implemented with
 	- the strategy pattern
 	- free open-source rule interpreters